 As expected, Medicaid enrollment initially grew rapidly, and then stabilized.
 By the end of 2017, it was about 63% higher than it had been in 2013.
-But as of May 2020, an estimated 807,831 New Mexico residents were enrolled in Medicaid plans – up 77% from fall of 2013, and reflecting an increase in enrollment driven by the coronavirus pandemic.
+But as of November 2021, Medicaid enrollment in New Mexico was 88% higher than it had been in 2013, reflecting an increase in enrollment driven by the coronavirus pandemic.

 A significant number of New Mexico’s Medicaid enrollees are eligible due to the state’s expansion of Medicaid under the ACA.
-As of 2019, 258,061 New Mexico residents were enrolled in Medicaid under the expanded eligibility guidelines.
-That number has likely grown higher in 2020 as a result of the job and income losses caused by the pandemic.
+As of late 2021, nearly 300,000 New Mexico residents were enrolled in Medicaid under the expanded eligibility guidelines.

 Read more about Medicaid expansion in New Mexico.